-It causes major problems in relationships and friendships, because you don’t feel confident about sharing your private thoughts so the friendship/relationship won’t move forward.
-It can alienate the other person in the relationship as they will not want to be close to you if it is obvious that you don’t trust them.
+A lack of trust can cause problems in relationships and friendships, because you don’t feel confident about sharing your private thoughts so the friendship/relationship won’t move forward.
+It can alienate the other person in the relationship as they may find it hard to be close to you if you do not trust them.

 How to learn to trust